rdvnnl/kotlin-web-site/docs/topics/properties.md

 By default, Kotlin generates getters and setters behind the scenes.
 You can define your own custom accessors for a property when you need extra logic such as validation, formatting, or calculations based on other properties.

-If you define a custom getter, Kotlin calls it every time property the property is accessed.
+If you define a custom getter, Kotlin calls it every time the property is accessed.
 For example:

 ```kotlin
 //sampleStart